What is Pocket?

 Anytime you favourite a post in pocket, a note will be produced in Evernote.
 With this particular solution, you will reduce a little mess from out of your list in Pocket, particularly if you desire to save something you considered important and will be using again.

-With one click, you can easily save a YouTube video in Pocket – another great solution for every video you don’t have time to watch now.
+Using one click, you can easily save a YouTube video in Pocket – another great solution for every video you don’t have time to watch now.
 With Pocket, everything you desire is stored in a single place.
 Save every one of your favourite blogs in Pocket.
 Should you have a site you love and never want to stop reading any of its published articles from, then forward it to Pocket without delay!

-• Tips for pocket
+• Tips for Pocket

 • Tailored reading as much as possible

 Pocket has two versions: one having a dark black background and the other in sepia.
 To make any of these modifications, you have to open an article to read and look for the “AA” button on the mobile version.
 For the website version, it is in the top menu.
-Here, you can customise many aspects to suit your experience such as font type, font size and colour.
+Here, you can customise many aspects to suit your experiences such as font type, font size and colour.